nerwuuus/portfolio-projects/README.md

 ## Introduction
 This branch contains documentation for the 'mnp' and 'inm' Excel reports, along with the supporting database I developed during my tenure as a PMO Specialist.
-These reports are the most comprehensive I have created to date. <br>
+These reports are the most comprehensive I have created to date. <br><br>
 The 'SQL' folder includes scripts used to build the database structure—covering both staging and main tables—as well as scripts that integrate and transform the data.
-It also contains several SQL queries used in daily operations. <br>
+It also contains several SQL queries used in daily operations. <br><br>
 By leveraging Power Query in the 'mnp' and 'inm' Excel files, I was able to streamline the process of consolidating distributed data related to monthly working hour registrations (each month previously stored in a separate Excel file).
-Integrating a database as the central data source significantly improved both the speed and accuracy of report generation. <br>
+Integrating a database as the central data source significantly improved both the speed and accuracy of report generation. <br><br>
 As a result, the overall quality of reporting increased, and productivity improved notably.

 ## Issue description